 Top 10 Countries with Highest Salary for Nurses 2024

 Nurses are indispensable in healthcare, providing patient care across various settings.
-To help you with the question of which country is best for nursing jobs, we've compiled a list of the top 10 highest-paying countries for nurses in 2023.
+To help you with the question of which country is best for nursing jobs, we've compiled a list of the top 10 highest-paying countries for nurses.
 These rankings are based on annual income figures from the Economic Research Institute (ERI).

 Nursing practitioners are crucial in healthcare, covering everything from patient care to advocacy and research.
 Here are the best country for nursing salary worldwide and identified the countries that offer the highest nursing salaries.